 Note: Your Raspberry Pi may have multiple network interfaces.
 Ensure to choose the correct interface.
 In this example, our Pi has three interfaces: eth0, lo, and wlan0. eth0 is your wired interface.
 If you connected your Raspberry Pi over wired LAN, you should consider eth interface. lo is the lookback interface. and the last one wlan0 is the wireless network interface.
 If you connected your Raspberry Pi to your Wi-Fi network, you should consider wlan interface.

 2. Assign a Static IP Address on the Raspberry Pi:

 This option is quite easy too.
 You may need to manually track to avoid accidentally assigning the same IP address to more than one device on the network.
 Follow these steps to configure a static IP address on the Raspberry Pi.

 - Hit a WiFi symbol or LAN symbol and select network settings on the drop-down menu.

-2. Enter the IP address, Router, and DNS server’s IP address and hit apply and close.
+2. Select the correct Interface.
+Enter the IP address, Router, and DNS server’s IP address and hit apply and close.

 3. Reboot the Pi So That All Changes Can Take Effect